 If you see an email that you’ve confirmed is from “fb.com”, “facebook.com” or “facebookmail.com” and it says you’ve changed your password or made a change to your account that you don’t remember doing, you can click the “I Didn’t Do This” or “Secure Your Account” links so Facebook can help you review recent activity.

 You may receive official-looking messages in Messenger or in your business page’s inbox.
-These often include urgent language, such as “You’re Facebook account will be deactivated unless you take immediate action!”
+These often include urgent language, such as “Your Facebook account will be deactivated unless you take immediate action!”
 Often, the message will seem to come from “Facebook” but if you look closely you’ll notice the name may include special characters, certain letters in a different font than the others, or zeros instead of Os.
 The logo may also be flipped, be an old version that Facebook no longer uses, or otherwise look off.
-Facebook will not send you these sorts of notices over Messenger so it is best to ignore them and not click.
+They will also come from a profile that is clearly not official when you visit it.
+Facebook will not send you these sorts of notices as a comment, review or DM so it is best to ignore them and not click.
+You should report these by clicking on the three dots next to them, selecting “report,” and then clicking on “fraud,” which may get it removed from your page.

 Text Messages